HPS 0410 Einstein for Everyone

 Michelson Morley Experiment

 After first order experiments came second order experiments.
-These were a great deal more sensitive to any ether current.
-They were, however, also a great deal harder to carry out.
+These sought to measure the very much smaller second order effects.
+They needed instruments that were a great deal more sensitive to ether currents; for they had to be able to detect the residual second order effects that might remain after the Fresnel drag had protected first order effects from detection.
+This added sensitivity meant that second order experiments were a great deal harder to carry out.
 There was only one successfully executed in the 19th century, the celebrated experiment of Albert A. Michelson and Edward W. Morley of 1887 that completed Michelson's earlier efforts at such an experiment.
 Indeed the experiment was so difficult that Michelson won the Nobel prize principally for his highly sensitive optical interferometer used in the experiment.

 The basic idea of the experiment is that light moves differently on a moving earth according to whether it propagates transverse to the direction of the earth's motion or parallel to the direction of the earth's motion.
 In the first case the ether current flows across the propagating light, slowing it a little.
 In the second case, it provides a kind of head wind that slows the light more or a tail wind that speeds it up.